 Blocks are the main elements that you use to build models in Simulink.
 Generally, you add blocks from the supplied Simulink libraries to perform specific operations, such as math, as shown in Build and Edit a Model in the Simulink Editor.

 You can further classify blocks in Simulink.

-Virtual blocks — These blocks serve only to organize a model and do not affect simulation.
+Virtual blocks — These blocks help to organize a model and do not affect simulation.
 See Nonvirtual and Virtual Blocks.

 Subsystem blocks — Subsystems help you to organize your models hierarchically.
 You use a Subsystem block to encapsulate related parts of a model, that is, a representation of a system within the larger system that you are modeling.
 See Model Hierarchy.